airbnb/binaryalert/docs/source/yara-matches.rst

 DynamoDB Records
 ----------------
 All YARA matches are saved to a DynamoDB table.
 The table has two primary keys, ``AnalyzerVersion`` and ``SHA256``.
-This makes it easy to find every match ever associated with a given file or, conversely, to find all matches from a specific :ref:`version <lambda_versioning>` of your BinaryAlert deployment.
+This makes it easy to find every match associated with a given file or, conversely, to find all matches from a specific :ref:`version <lambda_versioning>` of your BinaryAlert deployment.

 A ``manage.py live_test`` will show you an example of the match record stored in the DynamoDB table: